| A

 Dry Season: The hottest month

-of the dry season is February with a maximum average
+of the dry season is February with a maximum

-daily temperature of 84°F (29°C).
-The
+average daily temperature of 84°F (29°C).

-southern hemisphere winter season is only slightly
+The southern hemisphere winter season is only

-of 70°F (21°C) in August.
+temperature of 70°F (21°C) in August.

-Rainy Season: There are two periods
+Rainy Season: There are two

-in October and November.
+lesser rains in October and November.

 ZANZIBAR